Principal — Mrs. Christina Blankenstein

-Mrs. Magdalena Perussi was born in Pitesti, Romania.
+Mrs. Perussi was born in Romania.
 She has been surrounded by art since her childhood.
-Her father is an iconographer and painter, and he helped develop her artistic inclinations.
-In 1998 she finished her degree in painting, with a minor in teaching art, from the University of Fine Arts in Bucharest.
-Soon after receiving her art degree, she married, and came to Oregon.
-Over the years Mrs. Perussi has painted icons for her church and parishioners, worked on religious murals at the two Romanian Orthodox churches in Portland, and created her own paintings.
-Mrs. Perussi has been the art teacher at Agia Sophia Academy since 2008.
-She is happy, and feels privileged to teach art to the ASA students, including her son who attended the school until he graduated in 2014.
+Her father is an iconographer and he helped develop her artistic inclinations.
+She has a degree in painting with a minor in teaching art from the University of Fine Arts in Bucharest.
+Soon after receiving her degree she came to the green and beautiful Oregon.
+Over the years Mrs. Perussi has painted icons for her church and parishioners and worked on religious murals at the two Romanian Orthodox churches in Portland.
+Currently she continues to challenge herself with new art projects.
+She also enjoys reading, gardening and spending time with family.
+She loves teaching art class at ASA where the education of children is addressed academically and spiritually.
+She feels privileged to be part of such a wonderful community.

 Lisa was born and raised in Southern California.
 After high school, she moved to Oregon to attend Oregon State University on a Naval R.O.T.C. scholarship.
 Lisa earned a bachelor’s degree and a commission in the U.S. Navy.
 She served on active duty as a Naval Officer for 8 years.
 Since leaving the military, Lisa has earned a master’s degree in business administration and a masters of arts in teaching.

 She currently spends her time volunteering at local schools and non-profit organizations in order to support the growth and success of future generations.

 Now Hiring — Music, P.E., Latin, & Greek Teachers Needed